kfike/hiring-engineers/answers.md

 ### Summary
 The Datadog UI is the highlight of the entire application.
 Having been a New Relic user over the last 7-8 years, it's hard for me not to compare the two.

 All developers know that log data is a necessary evil and spacing monitoring visualizations help it make sense.
 The problem with most monitoring applications come straight out the box and give you graphs that are predefined by the application (this is my direct shot at New Relic - haha).
-The issue with this is all infrastructure is different and changes constantly.
+The issue is all infrastructure is different and changes constantly.

-The UI that worked a few years doesn't necessary work today and the result is looking at multiple graphs just to come to one solution.
-Another result is using multiple providers to measure different metrics, doubling/tripling the cost of tooling.
+The UI that worked a few years doesn't necessary work today and the result having to look at multiple logs/graphs.
+Another result is using multiple providers to measure different metrics, doubling/tripling the cost of monitoring.

-Datadog seems to take the approach of: Config the data you want to load in and custom create dashboards you want to visualize.
-Again, the customization of the dashboards enables ops teams to create dashboards they want to see.
+Datadog seems to take the approach of: Configure the data you want to monitor and custom create dashboards you want to visualize.
+Again, the customization of the dashboards enables Ops teams to create dashboards they want to see.
 The power in this (and cost savings) exists in the ability to quickly see log data graphed in metrics that make sense.
 Adding multiple metrics to one dashboard gives teams quicker analysis verses looking over endless logs.
 One problem with a database might take a developer hours to locate costing the company time and money.

 One more note: My guess is that most teams initially use a third party integration because they have specific pain points they're trying to solve.
 The product teams of these providers are knowledgeable of these pain points and make sure the solution is front and center.
 Being that the monitoring space is a competitive market, a huge sell for me would be Datadog's ability to build customizable UIs for any future metric I hadn't thought of.
 Simply put, the customization of the UI doesn't limit measuring ability but gives my team thousands of possible features.